Logo-stateuniv

 Academic Assistance

-OCC offers the following services for their students: tutoring with trained tutors (both by appointment and walk-in); supplemental instruction with study group leaders; English as a Second Language (ESL) tutoring and seminars; skill building seminars for English, technology, mathematics, and study skills; software for reading, grammar, mathematics, and MLA formatting; instruction in the use of Educator and Blackboard programs for online learning; orientations to CMS software; and other services as needed.
+The following services are offered to students: tutoring with trained tutors (both by appointment and walk-in); supplemental instruction with study group leaders; English as a Second Language (ESL) tutoring and seminars; skill building seminars for English, technology, mathematics, and study skills; software for reading, grammar, mathematics, and MLA formatting; instruction in the use of Educator and Blackboard programs for online learning; orientations to CMS software; and other services as needed.

 Library Resources

-All OCC libraries contain computers for student use.
-All computers are equipped with MS Office Suite 2007.
+All campus libraries contain computers for student use.
 Library computers are available on a first come, first served basis and cannot be reserved ahead of time.
-There are also several wireless access points on every OCC campus.

 Most Popular Fields of Study

-In keeping with their mission to provide higher education to anyone who desires it, OCC has open admissions.
+In keeping with its mission to provide higher education to anyone who desires it, the college has open admissions.
 Any student with a high school degree or equivalent is welcome.

 International Student Admissions